szolnik3/Robots-and-Human-Rights/README.md

 1. Download zip
 2. Navigate Terminal to code location
 3. In terminal run: python Main_Controller.py
+4. write the robot action in Robots-Human-Rights/human-rights-checker/action.json...
+See action.json for example representation

 ## Requirements to run
 1. Windows